mekowalski/streams-client/NOTES.md

 - Scaffold multiple components and hook them up to React-Router instance
 - [] StreamList: index page and shows list of streams
 - [] StreamShow: show page that gives detail on specific stream
-- [] CreateStream: when a user decides they want to create a new stream, a form will be present
+- [] StreamCreate: when a user decides they want to create a new stream, a form will be present
+- [] StreamEdit: when a user wants to edit a specific stream, a different form will be present
+- [] StreamDelete: to delete a stream
+- Evenutally hook them up to individual route calls